-Students learn about specific strategies, including decision-making, to promote personal, social and emotional health and wellbeing.
+In Year 4, students learn about specific strategies, including decision-making, to promote personal, social and emotional health and wellbeing.
 As they continue to build relationships, they develop an understanding of the importance of collaboration, valuing differences, respect and empathy.
 Students develop strategies for managing the physical, emotional and social changes and transitions they may experience as they grow older.
 They investigate strategies for seeking, giving or denying permission in a range of situations.